lab11/SOMA-Shade-Control/README.md

 ======================

 This project was created to control the SOMA smart shades using BLE.
-Additionally, a basic HTTP interface allows control over the internet.
+Additionally, a basic HTTP/HTTPS interface allows control over the internet.

 # Local Control